nxtman123/react-chatroom/README.md

 # react-chatroom
-A demo chatroom in React and Node.js
+A demo chatroom in React and Node.js for a school assignment

-## Boilerplate

-The boilerplate for this project was from https://github.com/crsandeep/simple-react-full-stack.
-Credit and thanks to Sandeep Raveesh.

 ## Quick Start